Alia5/GlosSI/docs/Overlay.md

 GlosSI provides it's own overlay in addition to that of Steam.

-Simply open/close Steams overlay via your assigned shortcut or the Steam/Guide button **twice** to bring it up.
+Simply **double press** your assigned Steam overlay key(s) or the Steam/Guide button to bring it up.
 From here you can take a peek at the log and change various settings.

 ![GlosSI overlay screenshot](./glossi_overlay.png)